soup-bowl/chromeboard/README.md

 ```

 This will open Chrome/Chromium in kiosk mode, and hopefully open the rotation page once loaded.
 To escape, press ALT-F4.

+___

+This project is licensed under MIT, so please feel free to do what you wish.
+If you would like to see improvements or new features, please feel free to submit an issue, fork or submit a pull request.